rtijohnb/pulse_wis/README.md

 To get data use either a real source or use replay service provided and start it as described below.

+Note: Domain 20 is used between the "AWS Router Service" and WIS - i.e. the PulseTopic DDS Databus is domain 20.

 ### Running Web Integration Service
 To run the example, open a terminal and enter the following command: